LovetheFrogs/uInterface/README.md

 #### Windows

-Windows installation is as easy as it gets.
-Just go to [releases](https://github.com/LovetheFrogs/uInterface/releases) and download the latest version of the uInterface windows executable (.exe).
+To install the application on Windows ust go to [releases](https://github.com/LovetheFrogs/uInterface/releases) and download the project.
+Make sure all dependencies are installed by running `python setup.py install`.
+Then, navigate to gui/ and execute

 #### Linux